fokosun/playlog-ct/readme.md

 ### The Feed Service
 ```
-- The feed service bubbles up the latest comments by ordering the comments with the updated_at field in
+- The feed service bubbles up the latest comments by ordering the comments with the updated_at field
-descending order.
-That way, the latest comments stay at the top
+in descending order.
+That way, the latest comments stay at the top.

 - When a comment gets a reply (reaction), the comment needs to be notified of this update.
-To achieve this,
-the comment's updated_at field is set to the current datetime stamp when a new reaction(reply) is created and saved.
+To achieve this, the comment's `updated_at` field is set to the current datetime stamp when
+a new reaction(reply) is created and saved.

-- The feed service eagerloads the comments with its `user` relationship and also paginates
+- The feed service eagerloads the comments with its `user` relationship and also paginates by
-by limiting it to a specified value.
+limiting it to a specified value.
 This is to both avoid the n + 1 query situation and boosts user
 experience in terms of the response duration.
 ```